 “I was not a messiah, but an ordinary man who had become a leader because of extraordinary circumstances.” – Nelson Mandela

 I often meet people who like talking about the unique problems they go through in life; a broken family situation, a drunkard father, a troubled childhood.
-Every circumstance we go through in life is an indication of where you must go to fulfill the purposes in your life.
+Every circumstances we go through in life is an indication to where you must go to fulfill the purposes in your life.
 Learn to embrace it with joy.

 8. Forgiveness doesn’t mean Defeat